zehnm/aoostar-rs/README.md

 This expects a 960 × 376 image (other sizes are automatically scaled and the aspect ratio is ignored).
 See Rust image crate for [supported image formats](https://github.com/image-rs/image?tab=readme-ov-file#supported-image-formats).

-## Development

-- When sending an image to the screen, the image must be in **RGB565** format (16 bits per pixel).
-  - All graphic operations are performed on the loaded RGB888 image buffer.
-  - The image is automatically converted to RGB565 when sending it to the display.
-- The 1.5 Mbps baud rate set in the client is ignored, as actual USB bulk transfer achieves much higher throughput.
-For reference, at the nominal serial rate (~1,500,000 baud), it would take approximately 6 seconds to transfer a full image of 721,920 bytes (960 × 376 × 2):
-    - Display protocol: payload per chunk = 47 bytes; header per chunk = 12 bytes
-    - Number of chunks: 721,920 / 47 ≈ 15,360 chunks
-    - Total transmitted data: 15,360 chunks × 59 bytes/chunk = 906,240 bytes
-    - Serial frame format: 1 start bit + 8 data bits + 1 stop bit = 10 bits/byte
-    - Effective byte rate: 1,500,000 bits/sec / 10 bits/byte = 150,000 bytes/sec
-    - Transfer time: 906,240 bytes / 150,000 bytes/sec ≈ 6 seconds
-- **Performance:**
-  - Displaying the first fullscreen image takes around 1.3 seconds.
-  - When switching the display on, the old image is immediately shown.
-  - Once the new image is fully transferred and the end-header command is sent, the display firmware switches to the new image.
-- **Partial Updates:**
-  - A frame cache is used to send only changed chunks after the initial image is displayed, greatly speeding up partial screen updates.
-  - The chunk size is 47 bytes, determined from the original app.
-It is unknown if other chunk sizes are supported.

 ## Contributing